Tiraspol, the capital of a country that doesn’t exist: Transnistria

 Working hours: 9:30 to 11:30 and 13:00 to 16:30

 Aist Hotel in Tiraspol, Pridnestrovie

 This seems to be one of the few hotels in the city center.
 AIST hotel is as great as old fashioned.
-But it is central and the rooms on the top floors have a very good view over the city.
+But it is central, and the rooms on the top floors have a excellent view over the city.
 The employees are friendly.

-The rooms are fine, despite the need of renewal.
+The rooms are beautiful, despite the need of renewal.
 We can notice that it must have been a very good hotel 30 years ago.

 The price of this hotel in Tiraspol is of 400 rubles = $44 dollars per apartment w / double room + living room.